iifl-logo

 6. RISK MANAGEMENT COMMITTEE AND POLICY

-The Risk Management Committee is in conformity pursuant to Regulation 21 of the SEBI Listing Regulations.
+The Risk Management Committee of the Board is constituted in conformity with the provisions of Regulation 21 of the SEBI Listing Regulations.
 The details, including the composition of the Risk Management Committee, terms of reference, attendance etc., are provided in the Corporate Governance Report, which is a part of this Annual Report.

 7. INDEPENDENT DIRECTORS MEETINGS: